Tactics and methods surrounding the 2019–2020 Hong Kong protests: Flexible tactics

 Protesters are reported to have adopted Bruce Lee’s philosophy to be "formless [and] shapeless, like water", shortened to a common motto among protesters, "be water".
 By moving in a mobile and agile fashion to different government offices during the 21 June protests, they aimed to bring additional pressure to bear on the government.
-Starting from August, protesters embraced the hit-and-run tactic when the police began to ban requests for demonstrations.
+Starting from August, protesters embraced a hit-and-run tactic (or flexible, "be water" approach to converging at assembly points and dispersing again) when the police began to ban requests for demonstrations.
 As the police begin to advance, protesters will retreat, though they will often show up again later in the same district or reemerge in other places in a short period of time.
 The metaphor has been expanded to include "Be strong like ice" when they were confronting the police force, "gather like dew" when protesters organised "flashmob" protests that were often extemporaneous, and "scatter like mist" to ensure that protesters can escape before police clearance to avoid arrest.

 Another tactic is geographical dispersal.
 While the 2014 Hong Kong protests were centered on three locations, in the 2019 movement, demonstrations and clashes with Hong Kong Police diversified to over 20 different neighbourhoods spread throughout Hong Kong Island, Kowloon, and the New Territories.
 Starting from October, the flash mob strategy became more common as a result of the politicisation of the MTR metro system.
 Small flash mobs of protesters will show up in areas near their home and "blossom everywhere" (遍地開花) to avoid arrest.

 Maintaining anonymity was important as protesters face up to 10-year jail sentences if they were convicted.
 They may also face the risks of being doxxed and harassed by Chinese netizens.
 To maintain their anonymity, protesters began adopting pseudonyms, locking their social media accounts, and using codes to describe their actions.
 According to The Verge, protesters and their supporters have to "face a future of unknown retaliation" from authorities and that "the risks range from personal and family safety to job insecurity to fear of future arrest".

 Throughout the protests, efforts were made to convert the protests into a long-term political movement.
 Acts of dissent were incorporated into Hong Kong citizens' daily life.
 This allowed the momentum of the protests to carry on even if the police continued their crackdown on the protests.
 By diversifying protest tactics, protesters and activists were able to express their discontent towards the government and continue to contribute to the protest movement through tactics other than participating in mass marches and direct confrontations.
 Alternate forms of protest, such as the yellow economic circle, had a low threshold of entry and were "conscience-driven" initiatives.
 Political analyst Kenneth Chan believed that ultimately, these daily life protests would "[breed] a sense of self-determination and solidarity against the government" for Hong Kong people.